DeppSRL/open_bilanci/docs/data_couch.rst

 The scraper ``bilancio_comune`` gets the bilancio pages and writes directly to Couchdb database called ``bilanci`` which is the raw database.

+After the scraping activity is complete each scraper logs out the complete list of missing bilanci and missing Comune for the selected year(s).

 Missing bilanci
 ---------------